 Drinking and Nightlife in Girona, Spain

 Nightlife is not unusual in this northeastern Spain city.
-Girona’s medieval squares come to life at night, where the areas are flooded with happy crowds.
+Girona’s medieval squares come to life at night, when the areas are flooded with happy crowds.
 Some of the best bars to go to are Lola Café, McKiernans, and Els Jardins de la Mercè.
 Since wine is produced in Girona, expect a steady flow of wines when you visit.
 Sweet red wines, dry red and white wines, and sparkling wines are all available.

 How To Get to Girona, Spain